 - 2.1.
 The Public Interest Disclosure Act 1998 (PIDA) protects employees who "blow the whistle" where the employee reasonably believes that the disclosure falls within the remit of the prescribed person or body and that the information and any allegations are substantially true. - 2.2.
 Disclosures made under this procedure will be monitored for statistical purposes as required under the PIDA.
 The details of any disclosure will remain confidential. - 2.3.
 Within our academies the headteacher is the first point of contact for whistleblowing queries.
-If the allegation is related to the headteacher, the concern will be raised with the Chair of the Local Governance Committee. - 2.4.
+If the allegation is related to the headteacher, the concern will be raised with the Chief Executive Officer. - 2.4.
 Within the Central Trust team, the Chief Executive Officer is the first point of contact for whistleblowing queries.
 If the allegation is related to the CEO, the concern will be raised with the Chair of the Board of Trustees. - 2.5.
 Any member of the Trust community or the general public is able to "blow the whistle"; however, the PIDA only protects employees.
-Section 7 includes further details on how whistleblowing affects non-employees.
+The Non-employees' section of this policy includes further details on how whistleblowing affects non-employees.